 Our exceptional school values permeate every area of school life.
 They are very evident in our students behaviour and set a high standard for our students at school as well as providing a great foundation for their futures.

-Kirsty Bain - New Entrant (Room 4)[email protected]
+Year 0 - New Entrant (Room 4)[email protected]

 I am the New Entrant teacher at Moanataiari School.
 I love getting to meet our newest students and their whanau when they join our fantastic school community.